 - 2 tbsp whipped cream

-- Almonds and caramel from bananas (optional)about 1 tablespoon
+- Leftover almonds and caramel from bananas (optional), about 1 tablespoon

 Divide the sponge cake and put one piece in a platter.